qodesmith/datepicker/README.md

 ### id

 Now we're getting _fancy!_ If you want to link two instances together to help form a date-_range_ picker, this is your option.
-You still have manual work to do, but it's easy (see the example above).
+You still have manual work to do, but it's easy (see the example below).
 Only two picker instances can share an `id`.
 The datepicker instance declared first will be considered the "start" picker in the range.

 ```javascript
 const start = datepicker('.start', {